A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

-This argument extends to the case of a diagram of a link with $m\geq 2$ components by inducting on $m$, since we can remove linking between any pair of components by applying $\sigma_H$ as defined above, repeatedly as necessary, to obtain a split diagram $D_1 \sqcup D^{m-1}$, where $D_1$ is an unlinked component and $D^{m-1}$ is a link with $m-1$ components, then apply inductive hypothesis to $D^{m-1}$.
+This argument extends to the case of a diagram of a link with $m\geq 2$ components by inducting on $m$, since we can remove linking between any pair of components by applying the oriented resolution as defined above for all crossings between two different components, repeatedly as necessary, to obtain a split diagram $D_0 \sqcup D_1$, where $D_0$ is an unlinked component and $D_1$ is a link with $m-1$ components, then apply the inductive hypothesis to $D_1$.

-Given a link diagram $D^m_s = K^1 \sqcup \ldots \sqcup K^m$ from $D^m$ of $m$ split components from the above argument, we need to define the Kauffman state $\sigma_{D^m}$ on the remaining crossings that results in a single state circle.
+Given a link diagram $D'= D_1 \cup D_2 \cup \cdots \cup D_m$ from $D$ of $m$ split components from the above argument, we need to define the Kauffman state $\sigma$ on the remaining crossings that results in a single state circle.
 The existence of this Kauffman state is known, for example, in \cite{DFKLS}, but we can give a self-contained argument here.

-Pick a crossing in $K^1$ and name it $c_1$.
-Define $\sigma_H$ to choose the non-oriented resolution.
+Pick a crossing in $D_1$ and name it $c_1$.
+Define $\sigma$ to choose the non-oriented resolution on $c_1$.
 This will necessarily preserve the single component of the diagram.
-Replace $c_1$ by the oriented resolution to obtain a new knot diagram $K^1_{s_1}$.
-Orient $K^1_{s_1}$, pick another crossing $c_2$, and define $\sigma_H$ to choose the non-oriented resolution with respect to this new orientation on $K^1_{s_1}$.
-Repeat this process for $K^1_{s_i}$ obtained by replacing the crossing $c_{i}$ by the nonoriented resolution in $K^1_{s_{i-1}}$ for $i = 2, \ldots, |c(K_1)|$.
-We eventually exhaust all the crossings in $K_1$.
-Move on to the next component $K^2$, then $K^3$, $K^4$ \ldots, $K^m$, after that, and record the choice of the resolution for $\sigma_{D^m}$ to choose the same.
-We have extended $\sigma_{D^m}$ to all the crossings of $D^m$.
+Replace $c_1$ by the oriented resolution to obtain a new knot diagram $D_1^{s_1}$.
+Orient $D_1^{s_1}$, pick another crossing $c_2$, and define $\sigma$ to choose the non-oriented resolution with respect to this new orientation on $D_1^{s_1}$.
+Repeat this process for $D_1^{s_i}$ with $i = 2, \ldots, n(D_1)$ obtained by replacing the crossing $c_{i}$ by the nonoriented resolution in $D_1^{s_{i-1}}$, where $n(D_1)$ is the number of crossings in $D_1$.
+We eventually exhaust all the crossings in $D_1$.
+Move on to the next component $D^2$, then $D^3$, $D^4$, \ldots, $D^m$, after that, and record the choice of the resolution for $\sigma$.
+We have extended $\sigma$ to all the crossings of $D$.

 \end{proof}